 The centre of Gothenburg is only a stone’s throw from the fascinating archipelago.

-The car-free southern archipelago can be reached in just one hour from the city centre by both tram and boat.
-Here you can find small, charming seaside villages, secluded beaches, traditional restaurants and accommodations, such as the homely inn on the island of Brännö, and fantastic walking and cycling opportunities.
+The car-free southern archipelago can be reached in just one hour from the city centre by first tram and then boat.
+On the islands you can find small, charming seaside villages, secluded beaches, traditional restaurants and accommodations, such as the homely inn on the island of Brännö, and fantastic walking and cycling opportunities.

 The northern archipelago can be reached by car and free car ferries from Lilla Varholmen.
 Several of the northern islands are linked by bridges.